mech/Learning-Notes/FrontEnd/JavaScript/Types.md

 Python and Ruby are strongly typed, dynamic languages.
 JavaScript is a weakly typed, dynamic language.

+> Looking at the code, it's hard to know what a JavaScript promise resolves with.

 What's the purpose of type checking?

 * Let the team knows what types the function needs if you don't write JSDoc (no more `@param` and `@return`).